DadCooksDinner

 Wait…I don’t have a recipe for plain old red kidney beans in the Instant Pot?
 Just Red Beans and Rice?
 Well, it’s time to fix that…

-Thanks to the Camellia bean subscription box again.
-A bag of kidney beans came in the same box that inspired me to make Instant Pot Cajun White Beans, and that’s when I realized I had a big hole in my basic bean recipes.
+Thanks again to the Camellia bean subscription box.
+A bag of kidney beans came in the box that inspired me to make Instant Pot Cajun White Beans.
+That’s when I realized I had a big hole in my basic bean recipes - where were the kidney beans?

 If you're looking for other Instant Pot Beans, try my Instant Pot Red Beans for small red beans, or my Instant Pot Pinto Beans, or Instant Pot Black Eyed Peas.